Textile Fibre Overview with links

-All fibres having a practically unlimited or infinite length are called filaments.
+Filament fibres having a practically unlimited or infinite length are called filaments.
 Filament fibres are continuous (long) fibre.
 It may be natural like silk or synthetic like Nylon.
 Filament fibres are measured in yards or meters.
-Read more..

-Viscose and Acetate, derived from cellulose were almost all the man-made fibres in existence before World War II.
-During the 1930s, after intensive fibre research, several new synthetic fibres were produced experimentally which led to the production of nylon..
-Read more..
+Man-made fibre.
+Viscose and Acetate, derived from cellulose, were almost all the human-made fibres in existence before World War II.
+During the 1930s, after intensive fibre research, several new synthetic fibres were produced which led to the production of nylon.